 What happens if my Marriage Visitor Visa UK application is refused?

 If your application is refused, you will receive a refusal notice explaining the reasons.
-You can address the issues raised and submit a fresh application with additional evidence, or in some cases, you may be able to request an administrative review if you believe there was a caseworking error.
-There is no right of appeal for visitor visa refusals.
+There is no right of appeal for visitor visa refusals made outside the UK.
+You can address the issues raised and submit a fresh application with additional evidence.
 Common refusal reasons include insufficient evidence of funds, unconvincing marriage plans, or concerns about your intention to leave the UK after the wedding.

 Is the marriage notice period different for Scotland and Northern Ireland?